 Downtown Watsonville Specific Plan

 In July 2019, the City of Watsonville initiated a Specific Plan for downtown Watsonville.
-This planning effort will build on the historic origins of the area while establishing a clear vision for the future of downtown Watsonville.
+This planning effort built on the historic origins of the area while establishing a clear vision for the future of downtown Watsonville.

 What is a Specific Plan?